-The Hervey Bay Sailing Club Bay to Bay Trailable Yacht Race
+The 43rd Hervey Bay Boat Club Bay to Bay Trailable Yacht Race

 The race is Queensland’s largest trailable yacht race and one of the three largest trailable yacht passage races in Australia.